nasa/Transform-to-Open-Science/Organizing_OS_Activities/townhall/readme.md

-# Organize a TOPS Townhall Event
+# Organize a TOPS Town Hall Event
 *Want to host a town hall about open science or invite TOPS to participate at your next event?
 Here is how!*

 - Examples of successful town hall submissions are provided in this [folder](https://github.com/nasa/Transform-to-Open-Science/blob/main/Organizing_OS_Activities/townhall).